hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 .. warning::

-   If you use JupyterLab as explained above, and you need to reproduce your numerical results at any time in the future, make sure you stick to choosing the same toolchain.
+   If you use JupyterLab in this way, remember to be consistent in your choice of toolchain version as this e.g. determines the version of Python that will be used.

 If the module-based environment explained above does not provide all packages that you need, then it is recommended to manage your custom-made R or Python environments by creating custom Jupyter kernels.